-MCP, ChatGPT Actions & IDE agents
+MCP, HTTP actions, and IDE agents

 Client type × typical wiring